busssard/TelegramContacts_2_vCard/README.md

 ## 📝 License

-This project is provided as-is for personal use.
-Feel free to modify and share.
+This project is provided as-is for non-commercial personal use.

 ## 🔍 Troubleshooting